kwwette/auto-reuse/README.md

 The hook performs the following actions:

 * Add missing copyright/licensing header to files as specified in `REUSE.toml`.

-  Author(s) and year(s) for the copyright line are taken from the Git repository history, except if the file has not yet been committed, in which case the Git user name and current year are used.
+  * Author(s) and year(s) for the copyright line are taken from the Git repository history, except if the file has not yet been committed, in which case the Git user name and current year are used.

+  * The copyright/licensing header comment style is determined from the file extension.
+Styles for custom/unknown extensions may be specified in the `[tool.auto-reuse.styles]` section of `pyproject.toml`, e.g.:
+    ```toml
+    [tool.auto-reuse.styles]
+    ".script" = "python"   # .script files use Python-style (`#`) comments
+    ```

 * Missing license files are downloaded to the `LICENSES/` directory.